 That means in order to get your leptin under control you really need to make sure you are also focusing on these other hormone imbalances.

-In addition to changing your diet I have also found success using the following medications and regimens to help lower leptin levels:
+In addition to changing diet, I have also found success using the following medications and regimens to help lower leptin levels:

-T3 helps sensitize the body to insulin, helps boost the metabolism and cuts your body out of the T4 to T3 conversion process.
+T3 helps sensitize the body to insulin (3), helps boost the metabolism, and cuts your body out of the T4 to T3 conversion process.

 What do I mean by that?

-Well we already know that high leptin levels increase conversion to T4 to Reverse T3 (you probably know this is a bad thing, if not please read this article).
+Well, we already know that high leptin levels increase conversion from T4 to reverse T3 (you probably know this is a bad thing, if not please read this article).